-From sturdy structural woods for couches to elegant walnut for armoires and cabinets, MTE Wood provides the highest quality materials for the construction of furniture.
-As an integral part of our sustainable forestry management traditions, MTE avoids clear cutting whenever possible, opting instead for targeted harvesting of the healthiest populations from our diverse forest.
+From sturdy couches to elegant armoires, MTE Wood provides the highest quality materials for the construction of furniture.
+As an integral part of our sustainable forestry management traditions, MTE avoids clear cutting whenever possible, opting instead toward sustainable forestry practices.
 This guarantees consistency in both quality and quantity of wood moving through our Neopit, WI sawmill to a wide range of furniture producers and lumber retailers.

-In order to satisfy the diverse demands of the furniture manufacturing industry, and as a matter of sustainable harvesting practice, we provide our customers with a selection of useful wood cuts to expand each tree’s usability and to minimize waste.
-Among the wood cuts and by-products we offer are:
+We provide our furniture manufacturers and recreational furniture makers with a selection of useful woodcuts to expand each tree’s usability and to minimize waste.
+Among the woodcuts and by-products we offer are:

 - Veneer – Thinly sliced wood paneling commonly used on desks and tables to produce a finished look on your furniture project.

 - Boltwood – These stout log cuts are well suited for rustic furniture, and can be shaped into nearly any furniture component.

 - Kiln Dried Wood – moisture in lumber leads to distortion and warping, but heat-treated wood is dry, giving you the consistency needed to make quality furniture.

 Hardwood is considered the best wood for making furniture.
 Hardwood, harvested from trees like oak, ash and beech, is durable, and furniture made from hardwood tends to last longer and withstand higher volumes of use.